 News Current Events The Lithuanians Are Mushroom Picking Right Now It's that time of year when many participate in a delicious national pastime.
 By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
 She holds a degree in English Literature and History from the University of Toronto.
 Learn about our editorial process Published September 22, 2022 01:00PM EDT Fact checked by Haley Mast Fact checked by Haley Mast LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
 She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
 Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
 Learn about our fact checking process Share Twitter Pinterest Email Boletus mushrooms.
 Lithuania Travel News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive If you were to wander into a Lithuanian forest today, you might see people hunched over, looking closely at the ground, perhaps with baskets tied to their backs.
 They are treasure hunters, seeking the delicate and decadent mushrooms that sprout up at this time of year.
 This activity is so popular that mushroom hunting has jokingly been called Lithuania's national sport.
 Families gather to do it together, returning to favorite picking spots and teaching children how to differentiate the edible species from the poisonous ones.
 They seek many of the 400 edible mushroom species that grow in the country, including the usual favorites—king boletes, chanterelles, birch boletes, orange oak boletes, red pine mushrooms, honey fungus, leccinum, and russulas, among others.
 Boletes are so popular, in fact, that their name is synonymous with the generic word for "mushroom" in Lithuanian.
 Chanterelles.
 Lithuania Travel The region of Dzūkija is where most mushrooms grow, and it draws foragers from afar who wish to attend the region's annual Varėna Mushroom Festival.
 This year marks the festival's 25th anniversary and it offers expert foragers the chance to show off their skills at mushroom collecting.
 The abundant harvest features prominently in national cuisine.
 One source says, "Mushrooms are boiled, baked or dried.
 Butter-fried chanterelles with onions served with boiled potatoes is one of the easiest and most popular dishes."
 Southern Dzūkian cuisine uses mushrooms in its traditional Christmas Eve dinner, which always includes a dense mushroom broth known as "rasalas".
 Any surplus is dried in stone ovens and saved for use throughout the year.
 Mushrooms are often sold along the roadsides for foragers who may not have had as much luck as they'd hoped, so one need never return home empty-handed.
 MeiÅ¾is hiking trail.
 Lithuania Travel Mushroom picking is a harvesting activity that gets less attention than fruit and vegetable picking and preserving.
 Fewer people do it, likely because of increased urbanization and distance (both physical and psychological) from the forests that produce mushrooms, as well as a reasonable fear of misidentifying species and potentially having to deal with serious repercussions.
 But there's something so wonderfully appealing about it, this ancient act of collecting delicious food that emerges right from the forest floor.
 It is gratifying to know that there are still places on Earth where those ancient traditions continue, where knowledge is passed on to the next generation and the food itself is valued and celebrated.
 You may not be in Lithuania this fall (you're lucky if you are!), but if you do feel inspired to seek mushrooms have a rainfall in your own nearby forest, be sure to familiarize yourself with what's safe to pick and what's not.
 Better yet, venture out with a knowledgeable guide who can teach you.
 To help pass the time, here's a joke you can share with them.
 "A hat on a leg.
 What is it?"
 The answer, of course, is a mushroom.
-Identifying Wild Mushrooms: A Guide to Edible and Poisonous Mushrooms View Article Sources "From Foraging Championship to Hearty Dinner: Lithuania Turned Mushroom Picking Into Autumn Entertainment."
+Identifying Wild Mushrooms: What to Eat, What to Avoid View Article Sources "From Foraging Championship to Hearty Dinner: Lithuania Turned Mushroom Picking Into Autumn Entertainment."
 Lithuania Travel.